BlueKittyMeow/Emil/framework/about.md

 - **Psychological interiority**: Deep exploration of mental states without modern psychiatric language
 - **Social observation**: Sharp attention to class, ethnicity, and power dynamics

+### Distinctive Elements

+- **Philosophical monologues**: (like Eduard's trepanation speech) that blend medical history with ethical questioning
+- **Historically accurate medical practices and specimens**
+- **The ambiguity of consent**: in Klara's case, highlighting the exploitation inherent in many historical medical collections
+- **Prague's unique atmosphere**: combining scientific advancement with mystical alchemeic traditions

+### Structure
+- **chapter structure and pacing**: Reminiscent of 19th century novels
+- **length**: 150,000-200,000 words of spare, edited prose
+- **notes on pacing**: deliberate patience, "like a particularly old and battered umbrella under a storm that becomes a deluge—slowly, agonizingly too slowly, and then all at once."

 ### Dialogue Considerations
 - Period-appropriate speech patterns reflecting education and class
 - Multilingual environment (Czech/German) influences syntax